opengovernment/askthem/README.md

 ## Pulling Data

-Get the latest data from OpenStates:
+Get the latest data from OpenStates (in development only):

     ./script/openstates.sh
     rake db:mongoid:create_indexes